LukeNK/Web-views-tracking/README.md

 ```
 ## Versions
 ### 1.0
-- First release to Gig Hub
+- First release to Git Hub

 ### 1.1 (not yet release)
 - Add interface to the counter view page